BirjuVachhani/adaptive_theme/README.md

 ## Get ThemeMode at App Start

-When you change your theme, next app run won't be able to pick the most recent theme directly before rendering with default theme first time.
-This is because at time of initialization, we cannot run async code to get previous theme mode.
-However it can be avoided if you make your `main()` method async and load previous theme mode asynchronously.
-Below example shows how it can be done.
+When you change your theme, the next app run won't be able to pick the most recent theme directly before rendering with the default theme for the first time.
+This is because at the time of initialization, we cannot run async code to get the previous theme mode.
+However, it can be avoided if you make your main() method async and load the previous theme mode asynchronously.
+The example below shows how it can be done.

 ```dart
 void main() async {